JaneliaSciComp/G4_Display_Tools/G4_Protocol_Designer/User-Instructions.md

 ## Start the protocol designer.

 In MATLAB open the file `G4_Experiment_Designer.m`, located in `G4_Display_Tools\G4_Protocol_Designer` and hit run.
-This should open the “Fly Experiment Designer” in a Window that looks like this:
+This should open the "Fly Experiment Designer" in a Window that looks like this:

 ![Fly Experiment Designer main window](../docs/assets/screenshot-1.png)